-For this recipe, I used my Butcher Box chicken.
+For this recipe, I used my BelCampo chicken.
 I swear, it’s as if I forgot what chicken tastes like until I had properly sourced chicken.
 It actually tastes like real chicken!
 Which made this recipe all the more delicious.
-To check out Butcher Box for yourself and get free shipping and free bacon head over to the link here.
+BelCampo has a wide array of sustainable, properly sourced proteins to select from.
+Trip tip, pork chops, flank steak, jerseys, bone broths and more!
+To check out BelCampo meats for yourself and get 10% off your order (SMITHS10 at checkout) head to their website.

 And with that, it is now time to get your Gluten-Free Honey Sriracha Chicken Dance on.
 Feel free to rap along.